Slide rule: Comparison to electronic digital calculators

 The typical arithmetic precision of a slide rule is about three significant digits, compared to many digits on digital calculators.
 As order of magnitude gets the greatest prominence when using a slide rule, users are less likely to make errors of false precision.

 When performing a sequence of multiplications or divisions by the same number, the answer can often be determined by merely glancing at the slide rule without any manipulation.
 This can be especially useful when calculating percentages (e.g. for test scores) or when comparing prices (e.g. in dollars per kilogram).
 Multiple speed-time-distance calculations can be performed hands-free at a glance with a slide rule.
 Other useful linear conversions such as pounds to kilograms can be easily marked on the rule and used directly in calculations.

 Being entirely mechanical, a slide rule does not depend on grid electricity or batteries.
 Mechanical imprecision in slide rules that were poorly constructed or warped by heat or use will lead to errors.

 Many sailors keep slide rules as backups for navigation in case of electric failure or battery depletion on long route segments.
 Slide rules are still commonly used in aviation, particularly for smaller planes.
 They are being replaced only by integrated, special purpose and expensive flight computers, and not general-purpose calculators.
-The E6B circular slide rule used by pilots has been in continuous production and remains available in a variety of models.
+The E6-B circular slide rule used by pilots has been in continuous production and remains available in a variety of models.
 Some wrist watches designed for aviation use still feature slide rule scales to permit quick calculations.
 The Citizen Skyhawk AT and the Seiko Flightmaster SNA411 are two notable examples.